Oregon is creating a new model of health care. We're working with local communities, health care providers,

 Cover Oregon is a central marketplace where consumers and small employers can shop for health insurance plans and get help paying for coverage.
-It will launch in October 2013 and is a key component to ensuring that by 2016, 95 percent of Oregonians will have access to insurance coverage, and no one in Oregon will be denied coverage for pre-existing medical conditions.
+It is a key component to ensuring that by 2016, 95 percent of Oregonians will have access to insurance coverage, and no one in Oregon will be denied coverage for pre-existing medical conditions.

 Coordinated Care Organizations

 Fifteen organizations have been formed across the state.
 Learn more about